From the Director

 A letter from Alberto Ríos

-For 16 years, the Virginia G. Piper Center for Creative Writing has offered this conference to connect writers to each other, to the larger conversations on creative writing, and to support the individual journey that you are on as a reader, writer, and thinker.
-This conference exists because we believe gathered voices hold strength, we believe that education takes place within community, and we believe our combined voices, as writers and human beings both, are the necessary catalyst for thoughtful change and a bettering of our times.
+For 17 years, the Virginia G. Piper Center for Creative Writing has offered this conference to connect writers to each other, to the larger conversations on creative writing, and to support the individual journey that you are on as a reader, writer, and thinker.
+We do it this year in extraordinary circumstance.
+But this conference exists because we continue to believe that gathered voices hold strength, we believe that education takes place within community, and we believe our combined voices, as writers and human beings both, are the necessary catalyst for thoughtful change and a bettering of our fierce, fierce times.

-How to navigate being a writer in today’s cultural climate, social justice, literary citizenship, equity, and, of course, craft all fill our forthcoming discussions, panels, and sessions.
-Our faculty writers were carefully selected not only for their work as artists and educators but also their involvement in their communities.
-We hope that you will engage in the many new dimensions of this year’s conference, especially our expanded Literary Fair component.
-Our conference continues to evolve in ways that allow for more access and more engagement for you, our readers and writers.
+Our fine faculty writers were thoughtfully selected for not only their work as artists and educators but also their involvement in their communities.
+Our conference continues to evolve in ways that allow for more access and more engagement for everyone, from writer to reader.
 Thank you for being an integral part of this year’s conference.

 Virginia G. Piper Center for Creative Writing